openenergymonitor/HeatpumpMonitor/readme.md

 <img src="images/config/hpmon_config_emonpi_ct_temps.png">
 </td><td>
 <b>Electricity consumption and system temperatures</b><br>
 <p>Monitor electricity consumption and system temperatures using clip-on CT sensors and one-wire temperature sensors connected to an emonPi or emonTx.
 This provides the simplest solution for installation on existing systems.
-See [main guide for details](https://guide.openenergymonitor.org/applications/heatpump).</p>
+See <a href="https://guide.openenergymonitor.org/applications/heatpump">main guide for details]</a>.</p>
 </td>
 </tr>
 <tr><td>
 <img src="images/config/hpmon_config_emonpi_mbus.png">
 </td><td>
 <b>Using external MBUS reader module</b><br>
 <p>An external MBUS reader connected to the emonPi or emonBase can be used to read from high accuracy electricity and heat meters.
-See [main guide for details](https://guide.openenergymonitor.org/applications/heatpump).</p>
+See <a href="https://guide.openenergymonitor.org/applications/heatpump">main guide for details]</a>.</p>
 </td>
 </tr>
 </table>